yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/1_Prepare_macOS_device.md

 >
 > The user interface may vary depending on your macOS version.
 > Please note that the macOS user interface may differ if you are using a different version of macOS.
-> MDE does not support beta version of MacOS.
+> Defender does not support beta version of MacOS.
 The new macOS version will be supported on Day 1 of its General Availability (GA) release.

 ## Network requirements
 To ensure proper connectivity for MDE on macOS, review the official documentation: